govuk-one-login/observability-infrastructure/lambdalayer/README.md

 ./copy-layer.sh Dynatrace_OneAgent_1_271_112_20230731-073314_with_collector_java
 ```

-it will take a few seconds to finish, and output the layer version ARN at the end.
+It will take a few seconds to finish and output the layer version ARN.

 Update the DynatraceProductionVariables and DynatraceNonProductionVariables secrets in Secret Manager with the new layer ARN.